 When we last visited, we noticed green electric scooters randomly left all over Paris.
 Literally on the sidewalks.
 Within a short time, we realized the lime green scooters were for rent!
-If you are interested in renting one, you have to download the company’s app to your phone (there were two companies when we were there) and input your credit card information.
+If you are interested in renting one, you have to download the company’s app to your phone (there were two companies when we were there).
+Then you will need to input your credit card information.
 We used Lime.

 My daughter Victoria scootering the streets of Paris.

 It was great fun riding the electric scooters.
 On the main thoroughfares, there are wide lanes dedicated to bicyclists and those who scooter.
 But on the smaller side streets, you will have to ride your scooter on the road alongside buses, bicyclists and all the cars.
-I advise it is better to rent one when the streets are not so busy, but I found that drivers in Europe, especially Paris, are much more cognizant of bikers and scooter riders and you really do not have much to worry about.
+I advise it is better to rent one when the streets are not so busy.
+But I found that drivers in Europe, especially Paris, are much more cognizant of bikers and scooter riders.
+You really do not have much to worry about.

-One thing we could not figure out is how or when those electric bike batteries were recharged because every morning when we researched how many scooters were available for our party of four, and where they were located, they always had 100% full batteries.
+One thing we could not figure out is how or when those electric bike batteries were recharged.
+Every morning when we researched how many scooters were available for our party of four, and where they were located, they always had 100% full batteries.
 A mystery!

 Depending on the season of your first time in Paris it may be a bit chilly to go scootering around.
 This windproof softshell fleece lined jacket would be ideal to keep any guy warm.
 This lightweight unisex windbreaker will protect from the chilly wind too.

 If riding an electric scooter does not appeal to you, perhaps renting a bike sounds better.
 There are many bike stations around.
-Again, you will need to download the bike company’s app on your phone and input your credit card information.
+Again, you will need to download the bike company’s app on your phone.
+And then input your credit card information.
 In the past we used Velib.
 And unlike the electric scooters, the bikes must be returned to a bike station and locked in a bike stall.